Xi Jinping's cult of personality

-A cult of personality has been developing around Xi Jinping since he became General Secretary of the ruling Chinese Communist Party and the regime's paramount leader in 2012.
+A cult of personality has been developing around Xi Jinping since he became General Secretary of the Chinese Communist Party (CCP) in 2012.

 Background

-After Deng Xiaoping started the Chinese economic reforms and introduced the concept of collective leadership in the late 1970s, there was no longer a cult of personality around Chinese leaders.
-When Xi came to power in 2012, he started centralizing power and paved the way for a cult of personality.
+After Deng Xiaoping started economic reforms and introduced the concept of collective leadership in the late 1970s, there was no longer a cult of personality around Chinese leaders.
+Deng and others wanted to prevent another leader from rising above the party as Mao Zedong had done.
+However, when Xi came to power in 2012, he started centralizing power and paved the way for a cult of personality.

-The Chinese Communist Party has denied that there was any cult of personality.
+The Chinese Communist Party (CCP) denies that there is any cult of personality around Xi.
+The CCP's rules explicitly forbid personality cults.
 Xie Chuntao, director of the government-funded Central Party School's academic department, claimed the “respect and love” ordinary Chinese felt for Xi was “natural” and “heartfelt” and bore no similarities to a cult of personality.

-The Constitution of the Chinese Communist Party forbids all forms of personality cult.
+He added that memories of the excesses of Mao's cult were strong enough that the CCP would not allow another leader to form a cult around himself.

 Characteristics

-Since Xi assumed power in 2012, books, cartoons, pop songs and dance routines have honoured his rule.
-In 2017, the local government of the Jiangxi province told Christians to replace their pictures of Jesus with Xi Jinping.
+Since Xi assumed power in 2012, books, cartoons, pop songs and dance routines have honoured his dictatorship.
+In 2017, the local government of Jiangxi province told Christians to replace their pictures of Jesus with Xi Jinping.

 Writing in the Sydney Morning Herald, Philip Wen notes that “perhaps the most stunning characteristic shared with Mao has been a growing personality cult around Xi fanned by the central propaganda department, which has produced some jarring results: newspaper front-pages dominated by Xi's every move, saccharine music videos professing love and loyalty to the leader.”
-In May 2016, just prior to the 50th anniversary celebration of Mao's Great Proletarian Cultural Revolution, a “Mao-themed revival show” at the Great Hall of the People featuring revolutionary “red songs” was designed to generate nostalgia for the Mao era, with “giant images of Mao and Xi projected on stage.”
+In May 2016, just prior to the 50th anniversary celebration of Mao's Cultural Revolution, a “Mao-themed revival show” at the Great Hall of the People featuring revolutionary “red songs” was designed to generate nostalgia for the Mao era, with “giant images of Mao and Xi projected on stage.”

-Xi claimed that he carried bags of 110 kilograms of wheat over 3 miles of mountain road without changing shoulder, a feat deemed extraordinary and broadcast by China Central Television during what was described as an image-crafting campaign.
+In March 2017, Xi claimed that he carried bags of 110 kilograms of wheat over 3 miles of mountain road without changing shoulder, a feat deemed extraordinary and broadcast by China Central Television during what was described as an image-crafting campaign.

 When he was re-elected in 2017, Xi dominated the front page of the People's Daily compared to previous editions, which emphasized a “collective leadership” model.

-The political ideology bearing his name, Xi Jinping Thought, was enshrined into the Communist Party's constitution in the 19th National Congress in October 2017 and into the state constitution in 2018.
-CCTV also showed members of the National People's Congress "crying in happiness" because of Xi Jinping's re-election as president in 2018.
+The political ideology bearing his name, Xi Jinping Thought, was enshrined into the CCP's constitution in the 19th National Congress in October 2017 and into the state constitution in 2018.
+China Central Television (CCTV) also showed members of the National People's Congress "crying in happiness" because of Xi Jinping's re-election as president in 2018.